-Bone Cancer: What to Know
+Bone Cancer: What You Need to Know

 How does bone cancer start?

 The less common bone cancer is primary bone cancer, which originates in the bone.
-Types of primary bone cancer include osteosarcoma, chondrosarcoma, and Ewing sarcoma.

 What cells do we have in our bones and how do they become cancerous?

-We have osteoblast and osteoclast cells.
+Our bones contain osteoblast and osteoclast cells.
 Osteoblast cells form bone, and osteoclasts eat old bone to essentially remodel the bone.
 We also have other cells, such as lipoblasts that come from fat, and cartilage cells that act like shock absorbers to protect our joints and bones.

 All these cells come from mesenchymal stem cells, which are cells that help make and repair skeletal tissues, like cartilage, bone, and fat, in the bone marrow.
 Bone marrow, at the center of our bones, contains blood vessels.